Colin Golvan AM KC - Curriculum Vitae

-He is the author of the legal books “Copyright – Law and Practice” (Federation Press 2007), "An Introduction to Intellectual Property Law" (Federation Press 1992), "Words and Law" (Penguin 1990) and co-author of "Writers and the Law" (Law Book Company 1986).
-He has been general editor of the monthly Australian Intellectual Property Law Bulletin (published by LexisNexis) and the co-editor of the quarterly "Media and Arts Law Review" (published by Law Book Company).
-He is the author of papers on intellectual property subjects published in various legal journals, including the European Intellectual Property Review, as well as in the Australian Book Review and the Australian Financial Review.
+Colin is the author of the legal books “Copyright – Law and Practice” (Federation Press 2007), "An Introduction to Intellectual Property Law" (Federation Press 1992), "Words and Law" (Penguin 1990) and co-author of "Writers and the Law" (Law Book Company 1986), and has contributed to the book “Landmarks in Australian Intellectual Property Law” (Cambridge University Press 2008) and “Across Intellectual Property” (Cambridge University Press 2020).

 His latest book “Protecting Indigenous Art – from T-shirts to the Flag” will be published in September 2024 (Melbourne University Publishing).